lensjs/docs/adapters/express/configuration.md

   },

   // (Optional) Attach user information to Lens events/logs
- // It should return an object of UserEntry
   getUser: async (req) => {
     // Example: attach user from session or request return {